Canon 750D vs Sony A6300

-The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in February 2015 and February 2016.
+The Canon EOS 750D (called Canon T6i in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in February 2015 and February 2016.
 The 750D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 750D vs Sony A6300

 An illustration of the physical size and weight of the Canon 750D and the Sony A6300 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 750D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (40 percent) than the Canon 750D.
 Moreover, the A6300 is markedly lighter (27 percent) than the 750D.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the 750D does not feature any corresponding weather-sealing.